Holo-Host/web-sdk/README.md

 ### `.stateDump() -> Promise<any>`

-Call the state dump function on user's sourcechain of the respective DNA instance.
+Calls the state dump function on user's sourcechain of the respective DNA instance.

 ### `.signIn( opts? ) -> Promise<HostedAppInfo>`

-Trigger Chaperone's sign-in prompt.
+Triggers Chaperone's sign-in prompt.

 If `opts.cancellable`, then the prompt can be exited to remain anonymous.
 Default = `true`.

 ### `.signUp( opts? ) -> Promise<HostedAppInfo>`

-Trigger Chaperone's sign-up prompt.
+Triggers Chaperone's sign-up prompt.

 If `opts.cancellable`, then the prompt can be exited to remain anonymous.
 Default = `true`.

 ### `.signOut() -> Promise<HostedAppInfo || null>`
-Trigger Chaperone's sign-out process.
+Triggers Chaperone's sign-out process.
 > Note: We would expect a null value to be returned whenever `anonymous_allowed` is set to false

 #### Return Types